What is cloud migration?

 Two key technical factors in most migrations are:

-1. the type of resource (or "workload") that is being migrated and
+1. the type of resource (or, "workload") that's being migrated, and

-2. the location that it is being migrated to.
+2. the location that it's being migrated to.

-This section explains some of the most common migration scenarios and provides an overview of different migration processes, best practices and business considerations.
+This section explains some of the most common migration scenarios, and provides an overview of different migration processes, best practises, and business considerations.

 Hybrid cloud migration